follperson/follperson.github.io/about.md

 which was a fun and rewarding deep dive into Synthetic Aperture Radar data and satellite imagery generally.
 I also am working on a mixture modeling python package, which is forthcoming.

+I'm interested in using my data science skills to mitigate climate change, and am currently volunteering with [Climate Farmers](https://www.climatefarmers.org/), trying to open source climate models, and data for farmers to use and explore returns on hypothetical regenerative practices.

 I have a Masters from the [Department of Statistics and Data Science](http://www.stat.cmu.edu/) at Carnegie Mellon, with a curriculum oriented towards application and good software practice.
 Previously I worked at The Oakleaf Group, a small financial analysis firm primarily supporting litigation against the trustees (big banks) who did not,